Entry Clearance Certificate

-Please complete our online Entry Clearance Certificate form, you will be required to pay a fee of £95.
+To apply for an Entry Clearance Certificate you should telephone our Contact Centre on 01772 906907.
+You will be required to pay a fee of £107.

 We will carry out a brief inspection to make sure that the house is free from hazards and would not be overcrowded if another person was to stay there.

 In line with local authorities nationally, we use the Housing Act 1985 to determine the 'permitted number' of occupiers.
 We also take account of the requirements of the 2004 Housing Act, Part 1, to determine the presence of hazards, including hazards such as lack of privacy.

 This can prevent us accepting the use of a lounge as a sleeping room in some types of property.
 Once this inspection has taken place a letter will be given to the sponsor which can be presented to the British High Commission.